ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 demo_circ (generic circuit with 1 methods)

 ```
 `YaoLang.jl` is a compiler for hybrid quantum-classical programs that are very practical in the current NISQ (noisy intermediate-scale quantum) era.
 Moreover, `YaoLang.jl` is integrated with `ZXCalculus.jl`.
 For more details about `YaoLang.jl` and quantum compilation, please read [my second GSoC blog post](https://chenzhao44.github.io/2020/07/28/Quantum-Compiler/).

-one can add an argument `optimizer = [opts...]` in the macro `@device` to simplify this circuit during compilation.
+One can add an argument `optimizer = [opts...]` in the macro `@device` to simplify this circuit during compilation.
 Currently, there are only two optimization passes, `:zx_clifford` for Clifford simplification [^1] and `:zx_teleport` for phase teleportation [^2].
 For example, with `optimizer = [:zx_teleport]`, the compiler will call the phase teleportation algorithm [^2] in `ZXCalculus.jl` to simplify the circuit.
 ```julia
 julia> @device optimizer = [:zx_teleport] function demo_circ_simp()
            1 => shift($(7π/4))